About CoAlternative Energy Ltd.

 KEYFACTS

-David Peters founded Agrofarm London Limited, which through its subsidiary CAE operates three biomass cogeneration (CHP) plants in Northern Italy and he was a partner in the development of a biomass cogeneration plant in Sheffield (UK).
-He is also part of the management team working on the development of one of the largest energy from waste (EfW) plants in Europe, 102 MW in Boston (Lincolnshire, UK), which is currently in the Development Consent Order (DCO) process and is due to be operational in 2027.
+David Peters founded Agrofarm London Limited, which, through its subsidiary CAE, operates three biomass CHP (combined heat and power) plants in northern Italy, and he was a partner in the development of a biomass CHP plant in Sheffield (UK).
+He is also part of the management team working on the development of one of Europe's largest waste-to-energy (WWE) plants, a 102 MW facility in Boston (Lincolnshire, UK), which is currently undergoing the Development Consent Order (DCO) process and is scheduled to be operational in 2027.

 COALTERNATIVE ENERGY LTD. ...

-... is building a "Black Pellets" plant in Meadows County (Alberta), which will be operational by the third quarter of 2025 and will produce 360,000 tons of CAE Green Energy pellets per year.
-The entire production is sold to Idemitsu.
-This amount is enough to supply 750,000 homes with clean energy.
+...is building a "Black Pellets" plant in Meadows County, Alberta, which will be operational by the third quarter of 2028 and is expected to produce 360,000 tons of CAE Green Energy pellets per year.
+The entire production has been sold to Idemitsu.
+This amount is sufficient to supply 750,000 homes with clean energy.

 THE SECOND...

-CAE intends to replace coal at the Belledune power plant in New Brunswick, Canada.
+CAE intends to replace the coal at the Belledune power station in New Brunswick, Canada.

-CAE has made an offer to the state-owned company NB Power, which owns the power plant, to supply an initial amount of up to 400,000 tonnes of black pellets per year as biofuel to replace coal and maintain the power plant.
+CAE has made an offer to the state-owned company NB Power, the owner of the power plant, to supply up to 400,000 tonnes of black pellets annually as biofuel to replace coal and maintain the power plant.

 More info